What’s the average price for a real estate attorney’s fee in NYC?

 In the current NYC buyer’s market, however, developers are eager to sell their inventory.
 That means each part of the transaction is more negotiable than ever, including the purchase price and closing costs.

 Negotiable costs include attorney fees, transfer tax, parking spaces, storage, a mansion tax credit, and months or years of common charges.
-Marketproof New Development will supply you with the info you need to try to get concessions on all of these items.
+Marketproof Pro will supply you with the info you need to get concessions on these items.
 You should also enlist an experienced attorney or agent.

 Where can I find the best info on new properties?